 Eligibility: Full –time and part-time AUCA faculty members are eligible to teach during the summer semester.
 Professors who are not affiliated with AUCA may be invited to teach in the Summer School on a part-time basis.
 Summer instructors can teach a maximum of 3 courses.
 Syllabi for new courses must meet AUCA standards.

 Full-time and part-time AUCA students, AUCA alumni, Consortium Exchange Program students, and students from other universities are eligible to take Summer School classes.
 Other individuals who have received university education are eligible to take summer courses on a part-time basis.
-High school students are not eligible to study in AUCA Summer School.
+High school students are not eligible to study at AUCA Summer School.

 Grading: The Summer School uses AUCA standard grading system.
 Summer School grades will be recorded in the transcripts of full- or part-time AUCA students.
 Other students will have the status of part-time students and transcripts will be available.